Steak 'n Shake employee killed during attempted armed robbery in south Charlotte, police say

 CHARLOTTE, N.C. — A worker at a south Charlotte Steak 'n Shake restaurant was killed during an attempted robbery Tuesday morning, Charlotte-Mecklenburg Police Chief Kerr Putney said.

-Pineville Police were called to the Steak 'n Shake restaurant in the 9700 block of South Bouelvard near the Carolina Pavilion shopping center near I-485 around 11:30 a.m.
+Pineville Police were called to the Steak 'n Shake restaurant in the 9700 block of South Boulevard near the Carolina Pavilion shopping center near I-485 around 11:30 a.m.

 The shooting happened during lunchtime with multiple customers inside the restaurant, Putney said.
 There is a movie theatre nearby as well as several retail shops like Target, Nordstrom Rack and Sears Outlet.